swiftlang/swift-evolution/proposals/nnnn-actors.md

 let kp = \A.storage  // error: key path would permit access to actor-isolated storage
 ```

 > **Rationale**: Allowing the formation of a key path that references an actor-isolated property or subscript would permit accesses to the actor's protected state from outside of the actor isolation domain.
+As an alternative to this rule, we could remove the `Sendable` conformance from key paths, such that one could form key paths to actor-isolated state but they could not be shared.

 ### inout parameters